 (add the following permitted use)

-Short Term Rental only if the tract of land directly abuts a publicly owned and/or publicly maintained road or street and is also directly accessed by a publicly owned and/or publicly maintained road or street
+Short Term Rental only if the tract of land (a) directly abuts a publicly owned and/or publicly maintained road or street and is also directly accessed by a publicly owned and/or publicly maintained road or street or (b) is located within a subdivision having a homeowner’s/property owner’s association whose rules explicitly permit short term rentals within that subdivision.

 Unless specifically amended or modified herein, all remaining portions of Rabun County’s CODE OF ORDINANCES shall remain in full force and effect, unchanged and unamended hereby.